 1.5.
-Post-Secondary Visits
+College Visits

-Prior to graduation Juniors/Seniors are encouraged to explore post-secondary opportunities.
-This may include visits to; colleges, technical schools, military recruiting stations, or exploring potential workforce opportunities.
+Juniors/Seniors are encouraged to visit post-secondary institutions prior to graduation.
 Absences related to the two allotted visits per year should be approved in advance through the Counseling Office.
 Verification of the visit(s) will be required upon return.
 Additional visits must be cleared in advance through PHS Administration.